Moocar/logback-gelf/README.md

 GelfLayout.
 This required a significant refactor but will provide more flexibility going forward.
 For example, adding a Kafka or AMPQ appender should now be trivial.

+To use TCP, simply replace the appender class with `me.moocar.logbackgelf.SocketEncoderAppender`.
+In a perfect world, we would use `ch.qos.logback.classic.net.SocketAppender`.
+Unfortunately, it is hard coded to send serialized java objects over the wire, whereas we obviously need GELF serialization.
+I may move this appender into its own library in future.

 Change Log
 --------------------------------------